fmarco76/fmarco76.github.io/README.md

 # fmarco76 blog

-This is blog of different activities performed in the context of my work.
+This is a blog of different activities performed in the context of my work.

-You can see the live demo of this theme at [http://blog-olakara.rhcloud.com](http://blog-olakara.rhcloud.com)
+You can see the live demo of this theme at [http://fmarco76.github.io](http://fmarco76.github.io)

 ## Author